 How Do I Know if I Have Periodontal Disease?

-Here are some of the ways you can tell if you may be dealing with some stage of periodontal disease:
+Here are some of the ways you can tell if you may be dealing with periodontal disease:

 • Bleeding, swollen, red or tender gums, particularly if bleeding occurs while brushing.